learningcroissant/getting-and-cleaning-data-coursera/README.md

 ## Repo Files

-1. R/r_analysis -> path to R script
+1. run_analysis.R -> R script
 2. README.md (this file) -> file describing the contect of the repo

-I didn't manage to finish a codeboook in time, although I am still working on it after the submission.
-My data set was also not printing correctly.
-I will do my beast to fix this code with some more research
+3. codebook_finalData.html -> codebook describing the transformations the data went through
+4. finalData.txt -> outfput of the final dataset

 The data linked to from the course website represent data collected from the accelerometers from the Samsung Galaxy S smartphone.